stelzinga/MF/Management_Framework.md

 It is worth noting that the Top-level Management is much less pre-occupied with the details of the Profile, instead it is more involved in higher-level aspects of running the Venture, in networking and using all kinds of information to make strategic decisions to the betterment of the Venture.

 ### Management Span of Control
 It is by looking at an Organisation Chart, see [## Organising] that it becomes clear which Staff is being Supervised by whom.
-The Span of Control of SoC then refers to how many Staff report into one Manager, or seen differently, how many Staff each Manager supervises.
+The Span of Control or "SoC" then refers to how many Staff report into one Manager, or seen differently, how many Staff each Manager supervises directly.
 SoC can be reflected by the following ratio: SoC = Nr Staff / Nr Managers but sometimes the reverse is used as well.
 An SoC of 1 means that 1 Manager supervises only one person, and a SoC of 10 means that a Manager supervises 10 Staff.
 The SoC is highly Sector dependent.
-For example, Manufacturing Ventures have a high SoC ranging from 15-25, whereas Financial Services have a range between 6-10.
+For example, Manufacturing companies have a high SoC ranging from 15-25, whereas Financial Services companies have a range between 6-10.
 Having a low SoC, all things being equal, means a deeper organisation with more Managers and consequently slower decision making, whereas reversely a high SoC means a flatter organisation with less managers and faster decision making.

+### Management & Delegation
+The concept of Delegation as detailed in [## Organising] is essential in any large Venture.
+Fundamentally, when considering the different Management Levels as discussed above, delegation means that a Top Manager is not involved in the same manner in the Operations performed within the Venture as is a Middle Manager and in the same manner, a Middle Manager is not involved in the same way as a Line Manager.
+There is a simple reason for this: time and skills.
+A Top Manager has neither the time nor (at least most often not) the Skills to interact with the Staff performing the Operations.
+This also means that a Top Manager cannot be alerted for each concern raised at the operational level within the Venture.
+The implementation of Delegation is exactly done for this reason: it helps Top Managers to focus on the higher level aspects of the Venture, whereas Line Managers focus more on the Operational aspects of the Venture.
+This is not to say that the Top Management should not be informed or keep abreast at all, but it means that Top Management relies on Middle Management to filter out the essentials which are brought to the attention by Line Management, who already filtered out what they deemed was most relevant.

 ### Management as Academic Topic
 Management has, and still is, the topic of much study and research.
 The Management Framework does not intent to reflect an exhaustive view of the significant amount of work done over the last 100 years.
 For example, Henry Fayol (Fayol, 1949) defined five instead of four Management Functions.
 The fifth one, Coordinating, does not appear as such in the Management Framework and has over time been morphed into the other Management Functions.
 More importantly, whereas early Management focused solely on the point of view of the Venture and Shareholders, modern Management theory has an increased focus on the interest of Stakeholders more broadly.